eagereyes/eagereyes.org/blog/2009/a-spike-of-interest-in-parallel-sets.md

 ## Comments

 <a href="http://www.ii.UiB.no/vis/" rel="nofollow noopener" target="_blank">Helwig Hauser</a> says…
->	<p>Nice to read that parallel sets attract attention (again) -- indeed I still think that this approach is a step forward in dealing with categorical data (in visualization).&nbsp; Maybe also the Set'o'gram, as presented last year at the InfoVis conference (and published in Freiler et al., Interactive Visual Analysis of Set-Typed Data; TVCG 14(6):<span>1340-1347), is adding to this strand of new visualization opportunities. </span></p>
+>	<p>Nice to read that parallel sets attract attention (again) -- indeed I still think that this approach is a step forward in dealing with categorical data (in visualization).
+Maybe also the Set'o'gram, as presented last year at the InfoVis conference (and published in Freiler et al., Interactive Visual Analysis of Set-Typed Data; TVCG 14(6):<span>1340-1347), is adding to this strand of new visualization opportunities. </span></p>
 >	<p><span>Best regards,<br />HH</span></p>
 >	<p><span><br /></span></p>